 How does the Induction Loop System work?

-First, the spoken word is picked up by a microphone.
-That sound from the microphone is then sent through an amplifier.
-The amplifier sends the sound through the induction loop and wire.
+This amplifier then sends the sound through the induction loop and wire.
 The induction loop and wire are placed around the perimeter of a room.
-The induction loop and wire act like an antenna, which sends the magnetic signal directly to the individual’s hearing aid.